fukamachi/prove/README.markdown

 * Test as a script
 * Results format is "Test Anything Protocol"

-## Dependencies

-CL-TEST-MORE is almost written in portable Common Lisp code.
-But, a feature, tests as a script is only supported Allegro CL, SBCL, CMUCL, Clozure CL, ECL and CLISP.
-If you use other implementation, you have to put <code>(finalize)</code> at the end of file.

 ## Synopsis

-    (require 'cl-test-more)
-    ;; or
-    (load "cl-test-more.lisp")

-    (in-package :cl-test-more)

     (plan 9)

     ;; check if first argument is true